-- b.
-Sole proprietor or single-member LLC.
+b.-Sole proprietor or single-member LLC.
 Enter your individual name as shown on your 1040/1040A/1040EZ on line 1.
-You may enter your business, trade, or "doing business as" (DBA) name on line 2. - c.
+You may enter your business, trade, or "doing business as" (DBA) name on line 2.

+c.
 Partnership, LLC that is not a single-member LLC, C Corporation, or S Corporation.
-Enter the entity's name as shown on the entity's tax return on line 1 and any business, trade, or DBA name on line 2. - d.
+Enter the entity's name as shown on the entity's tax return on line 1 and any business, trade, or DBA name on line 2.

+d.
 Other entities.
 Enter your name as shown on required U.S. federal tax documents on line 1.
 This name should match the name shown on the charter or other legal document creating the entity.
-You may enter any business, trade, or DBA name on line 2. - e.
+You may enter any business, trade, or DBA name on line 2.

+e.
 Disregarded entity.
 For U.S. federal tax purposes, an entity that is disregarded as an entity separate from its owner is treated as a "disregarded entity."
-See Regulations section 301.7701-2(c)(2)(iii).
+See Regulations section 301.7701-2(c)(2)(ii).
 Enter the owner's name on line 1.
 The name of the entity entered on line 1 should never be a disregarded entity.
 The name on line 1 should be the name shown on the income tax return on which the income should be reported.
 For example, if a foreign LLC that is treated as a disregarded entity for U.S. federal tax purposes has a single owner that is a U.S. person, the U.S. owner's name is required to be provided on line 1.
-If the direct owner of the entity is also a disregarded entity, enter the first owner that is not disregarded for federal tax purposes.
-Enter the disregarded entity's name on line 2, "Business name/disregarded entity name."
+If the direct owner of the entity is also a disregarded entity is name on line 2, "Business name/disregarded entity name."
 If the owner of the disregarded entity is a foreign person, the owner must complete an appropriate Form W-8 instead of a Form W-9.
 This is the case even if the foreign person has a U.S. TIN.